Trump goes off on sweeping House investigation into Russia, his finances

 “It’s just presidential harassment and it’s unfortunate and it really does hurt our country,” Trump told reporters of the new probe.

-On Wednesday, Schiff announced that his committee would examine probes between the Trump campaign and Russia to determine whether any presidential decision making is influenced by financial gain.
+On Wednesday, Schiff announced that his committee would examine connections between the Trump campaign and Russia to determine whether any presidential decision making is influenced by financial gain.

 Schiff earlier Wednesday said he would launch a probe that extends beyond Russian electoral interference and any possible links between the Trump campaign and Russian officials that would examine the president's business and finances.